 But he does believe that providing a mixture of strength and balance activities in the water is relaxing for babies and stimulates their growth and development.
 Attending baby swimming lessons gives you plenty of opportunities and time to have skin-to-skin contact with your little ones.
 There are plenty of cuddles in the swimming pool or when you are changing and drying your baby.

 Snorri is famous for enabling babies under four months to stand on their own.
 It may be hard to believe but through some simple exercises using his palms or kickboards, he trains very young babies to stand up much earlier than the usually expected age.
 Watching him doing those practices was absolutely fascinating.

 Focus on the FUN!
-Through lots of different activities, he advises parents to use the water to bond with their babies and create happy memories to instil a love of water in children in the first instance.
+Use lots of different activities and be gentle and calm.
+Snorri advises parents to use the water to bond with their babies and create happy memories to instil a love of water in children in the first instance.

 The teaching technique part can take place later.
 You can learn more of Snorri’s approach to baby swimming during my interview with him here.